 Isn't it just breathtaking?

-After admiring Hjálparfoss for a while, it was time to enter the central highlands and turn onto a bumpy and rocky gravel road, only suitable for 4x4 jeeps.
+After admiring Hjálparfoss for a while, it was time to enter the central highland and turn onto a bumpy and rocky gravel road, only suitable for 4x4 jeeps.
 Kjartan let out a bit of air from the tires to make the journey to Háifoss less bumpy for us.

 And what do you know, we met a 2WD on the way, having great trouble driving on this bumpy road.
 Never venture onto the road leading to Háifoss in a 2WD, either rent a 4x4 or better still, join the Hidden Circle tour.